Utah State University

 1. Resume/CV to be uploaded in the Candidate Profile

-2. Cover Letter to be typed/pasted in a text box at the end of the application
+2. Cover Letter to be typed/pasted into a text box at the end of the application

 **Document size may not exceed 10 MB.**